hylander2126/Motion_Planning/Standard_Search_Algorithms/README.md

   - Algorithm results and explanation

     Run your code with `python main.py` and **save your results as png images**.
 Briefly explain why your algorithms would produce these results.

+- (2 pts) Documentation

+  Besides the code, you should also include a documentation with the following content:

+  - Briefly answer the following questions

+    - For RRT, what is the main difference between RRT and RRT*?
+What change does it make in terms of the efficiency of the algorithms and optimality of the search result?
+    - Compare RRT with the results obtained with PRM in the previous assignment.
+What are the advantages and disadvantages?

+  - Algorithm results and explanation

+    Run your code with `python main.py` and **save your results as png images**.
+Briefly explain why your algorithms would produce these results.
+Why RRT and RRT* result in different trees?
+How different sampling methods lead to different sample sets in the graph?

   - Reference paper and resources if any